canonical/snapcraft/docs/python-apps.rst

    sudo snap remove yt-dlp

 You can also clean up the build environment, although this will slow down the next initial build:

 .. code:: bash

    snapcraft clean

 By default, when you make a change to :file:`snapcraft.yaml`, snapcraft only builds the parts that have changed.
 Cleaning a build, however, forces your snap to be rebuilt in a clean environment and will take longer.

+..
+Potentially just refer the reader to another tutorial.
 .. include:: common/publishing-snap.rst

+Congratulations!
+You've just built and published your first Python snap.
+For a more in-depth overview of the snap building process, see :ref:`creating-a-snap`.

 .. _`yt-dlp`: https://snapcraft.io/yt-dlp